asammad48/AlpineAcademy_Frontend/replit.md

 ### Technical Implementations
 -   **Multilingual Structure**: The site employs a consistent subdirectory structure for each language (e.g., `/en/`, `/pt/`).
 Spanish is the default language in the root directory.
+-   **Clean URLs**: All pages use clean URLs without `.html` extensions (e.g., `/sobre-nosotros` instead of `/sobre-nosotros.html`).
+A custom PHP router (`router.php`) handles URL rewriting to serve the appropriate HTML files.
 -   **Contact Form**: Frontend validation and submission handled by `js/contact-form-handler.js`, with `send-email.php` on the backend processing email submissions.
 -   **Asset Management**: All languages share root-relative paths for CSS, JavaScript, and image assets to ensure consistency and efficient caching.
--   **SEO**: Implements Schema.org markup, meta tags, and Open Graph protocols, with SEO-friendly, language-specific URLs.
+-   **SEO**: Implements Schema.org markup, meta tags, and Open Graph protocols, with SEO-friendly, language-specific clean URLs.

 ### Feature Specifications
 -   **Lesson Categories**: Comprehensive listings for private ski (kids, adults, families), group ski (kids, adults), specialty (Freeride, Freestyle, CARV technology), and snowboard lessons.